scriptPilot/app-framework/README.md

   ```
 For updates, just upload the build folder and after completion change the version in the `.htaccess`

+In case of issues, change the version to your last build folder for roll back.

 ## Feedback, bugs, feature requests
 Please use the [Issues](https://github.com/scriptPilot/app-framework/issues) page or provide a pull request.
 For more complex changes please let us discuss in the issue list before.